osmandapp/web/main/docs/versions/future-android.md

   * Fix for Per-app language selection in Android 13.
   * Accessibility: fixed issue with map UI that was visible for screen readers on all screens.
   * Fixed map gestures for tilt, zoom and rotation.
-  * Fixed location position in split screen mode in Android Auto
+  * Fixed location position in split screen mode in Android Auto.
-  * Fixed issues with displaying Vegan places
+  * Fixed issues with displaying Vegan places.